 How Long Do Electrical Panels Last?

 Typically, electric panels last 30-50 years, more or less.
-That means even the electrical panel in a house built as recently as the late 80s could be worn out, putting you at risk of fire.
+That means even the electrical panel in a house built as recently as the late 80s could be worn out, putting you at risk of an electrical fire.
 We recommend regular professional inspection of your panel to ensure that it is still functioning correctly and safely.

 A burnt odour, scorched outlets, or a panel that feels warm to the touch are all warning signs that you have already had one or more small-scale electrical fires.
 Call an electrician ASAP for emergency electrical repair.